lfcipriani/www.talleye.com/README.md

     > npm run lint     # this will run eslint
     > npm run prettify # this will run prettier and write in all the files that need fixes

+Don't forget to configure your editor to run prettier on save.
+In VScode search for formatter on settings.